connext/indra/README.md

 `make deploy` <- this will build the project's docker images and push them to docker hub

 When pushing images to dockerhub, it's assumed that your account's username (obtained by running the `whoami` shell command) is also your docker hub username and that you've already run `docker login`.
-If these usernames are different, change the `me` variable at the top of the Makefile before running `make deploy`.
+If these usernames are different, change the `registry` variable at the top of the Makefile before running `make deploy`.

 To deploy the ChannelManager Contract: